-- ML estimation and similar methods deliver point estimates: a single value for each parameter that optimizes some criterion (e.g. likelihood). - Bayesian models: assume a probability distribution over parameters and estimate the shape of the pd. - assume a prior over parameters, which encodes beliefs in parameter values before making any observations - update prior to posterior after making some observations - uncertainty about parameter values is reflected at all times in the pd
+- ML estimation and similar methods deliver point estimates: a single value for each parameter that optimizes some criterion. - ▶ Likelihood: P(observations | parameters) - Bayesian models: estimate a probability distribution P(parameters | observations) over parameters. - assume a prior over parameters, which encodes beliefs in parameter values before making any observations - update prior to posterior after making some observations - uncertainty about parameter values is reflected at all times in the pd